EliasB8/100-days-of-code/log.md

 **Today's Progress**: Today I learned about Boostrap buttons and forms.
 Working on an assignment from a course on coursera.

 **Thoughts**: Repetition * Repetition = Mastery.

+### Day 10: June 13, Monday, 2020

+**Today's Progress**: Today I started the functional programming module of fcc's JS Certificate.
+I completed 35% of this moudle.
+Functional Programming is a whole new dimension of programming.
+I struggled a bit in the challenges due to arrays and passing them by reference or by value.
+Then Googling helped.

+**Thoughts**: Google is my bff.
+I really admire the developers that existed before GOOGLE.
+They should be very very special. 🤣